oyron/edc-api/README.md

 Browse the generated documentation.

 ## Part 3
-###Azure deployment
+### Azure deployment

-Make sure you have access to a resource group in the VanDamme subscription before you start.
+In this part we will deploy our Library API to Azure.

 **Procedure:**

-1. Create Azure Web App
+1. Create Azure Web App using the Azure portal: https://portal.azure.com
   - App name: library-<user name>
   - Subscription: VanDamme
   - Resource Group (Use Existing): APIWorkshop